Matthew Doyle, Baron Doyle

-Matthew Leo Doyle (born June 1975) is a British political adviser and political aide who served as Downing Street Director of Communications from July 2024 to March 2025.
+Matthew Leo Doyle, Baron Doyle, is a British political adviser, political aide and life peer who served as Downing Street Director of Communications from July 2024 to March 2025.
+Doyle was created life peer in January 2026, shortly before being suspended for his connection to a charged distributor of indecent images of children.

-Early life

-Matthew Leo Doyle was born in June 1975.

 Career

 Under Blair and Brown (1998–2012)

 Doyle was Head of Press and Broadcasting for the Labour Party between November 1998 and May 2005.
 He was then special adviser to Work and Pensions Secretary, David Blunkett, from May to November 2005, before working as a special adviser to Prime Minister Tony Blair from November 2005 to June 2007.
 He was the Downing Street Deputy Director of Communications under Blair.
-He departed Downing Street after Tony Blair left office as Prime Minister, and went on to work as the Political Director of Blair's office from June 2007 to February 2012.
+He departed Downing Street after Blair left office as Prime Minister, and went on to work as the Political Director of Blair's office from June 2007 to February 2012.

 Doyle was also the TV Debates Media Director for Prime Minister Gordon Brown in the 2010 general election.